shubham-rgupta/Stack_Battle/README.md

 # Stack_Battle
 # Hypercasual Game
-collect the cubes and upgrade yourself then kill all the bots
+1. Collect the cubes and upgrade yourself then kill all the bots